Idea Shop 5: One-car Garage Shop

 Rearranging the wall components is just about effortless.
-We changed from the original configuration in the first page of this story to this one in less than 20 minutes.
+We changed from the original configuration (top photo) to this one (below) in less than 20 minutes.

 We walled off one 15x22' bay from the rest of the garage to create shop space, and then covered the drywall with a more durable, attractive surface: beadboard pine plywood.